Prince Andrew of Greece and Denmark: Exile from Greece

 For three years, Constantine's second son, Alexander, was king of Greece, until his early death from an infection due to a monkey bite.
 Constantine was restored to the throne, and Andrew was once again reinstated in the army, this time as a major-general.
 The family took up residence at Mon Repos.

-Andrew was given command of the II Army Corps during the Battle of the Sakarya, which effectively stalemated the Greco-Turkish War (1919–1922).
+Andrew was given command of the II Army Corps during the Battle of the Sakarya, which effectively halted the Greek advance in the Greco-Turkish War (1919–1922).
 Andrew had little respect for his superior officers, whom he considered incompetent.
 He was ordered to attack the Turkish positions, which he considered a desperate move little short "of ill-concealed panic".
 Refusing to put his men in undue danger (suffering lack of food and ammunition), Andrew followed his own battle plan, much to the dismay of the commanding general, Anastasios Papoulas.
 Relieved of his chief of staff, and given a dressing-down by Papoulas, in September Andrew asked to be removed from command but Papoulas refused.
 Andrew's troops were forced to retreat.
 He was placed on leave for two months, until he was transferred to the Supreme Army Council.
 In March 1922, he was appointed as commander of the V Army Corps in Epirus and the Ionian Islands.
 Papoulas was replaced by General Georgios Hatzianestis.

-The Greek defeat in Asia Minor in August 1922 led to the 11 September 1922 Revolution, during which Prince Andrew was arrested, court-martialed, and found guilty of "disobeying an order" and "acting on his own initiative" during the battle of the previous year.
+The Greek defeat in Asia Minor in August 1922 led to the 11 September 1922 Revolution, during which Andrew was arrested, court-martialed, and found guilty of "disobeying an order" and "acting on his own initiative" during the battle of the previous year.
 Many defendants in the treason trials that followed the coup were shot, including Hatzianestis and five senior politicians.
 British diplomats assumed that Andrew was also in mortal danger.
 Andrew, though spared, was banished for life and his family fled into exile aboard a British cruiser, HMS Calypso.
-The family settled at Saint-Cloud on the outskirts of Paris, in a small house loaned to them by Andrew's wealthy sister-in-law, Princess George of Greece.
-He and his family were stripped of their Greek nationality, and traveled under Danish passports.
+The family settled at Saint-Cloud on the outskirts of Paris, in a small house lent to them by Andrew's wealthy sister-in-law, Princess George of Greece.
+He and his family were stripped of their Greek nationality, and travelled under Danish passports.